hbiom/DataViz_CT_CCR/README.md

 ```

+## Datavizualisation on medical images

 Medical images such as MRI or CT scan are 3D object often difficult to visualize in publication.
 One solution is to creates
 3D representation with all 2D slices.
-Another solution describe adressed here, is to plot selected 2D slices along all images stack
+Another solution adressed here, is to plot selected 2D slices along all images stack
 and corresponding tumors.

 First, we need if there no problem in the dataset including :